-Speech Pathology Graduate Programs has a great article, which lists their top 10 recommended AAC devices such as the Pocket Go-Talk 5-Level Communication Device and The MegaBee Assisted Communication and Writing Tablet.
+Speech Pathology Graduate Programs has a great article, which lists their top 10 recommended AAC devices such as the:

-Speech therapy can work wonders with individuals with autism.
+Support services like speech therapy can work wonders with autistic adults.

 ASD experts at the May Institute give tips for talking to adults on the autism spectrum.